Ram Bilas Pachori

-Ram Bilas Pachori (born 1979) is a Professor (HAG) in the Department of Electrical Engineering at the Indian Institute of Technology Indore, India.
+Ram Bilas Pachori (born 1979) is Institute Chair Professor and Professor (HAG) in the Department of Electrical Engineering at the Indian Institute of Technology Indore, India.
+He is also Adjunct Professor in the Department of Electronics & Communication Engineering at Dr. B. R. Ambedkar National Institute of Technology Jalandhar, India.
 His research focuses on signal processing, image processing, biomedical signal processing, non-stationary signal processing, speech processing, brain–computer interface, machine learning, and artificial intelligence and internet of things in healthcare.